liferay/lexicon-site/src/pages/docs/patterns/modals.md

 #### Modals for status messages

 Modal headers can be configured to use modals as status messages.
-This solution is proposed to give more emphasis on blocking actions that the use must read and pay carefull attention.
+This solution is proposed to give more emphasis on blocking actions that the use must read and pay careful attention.

 Do never remove the icon in the title as it provides the modal with a better accessibility level.